newaetech/cw310-bergen-board/docs/README.md

 <img src="images/cw310-restart-power.png" width=350px>

 If this happens, double-check the setting of the 5V source switch - be sure you are using the on-board 5V regulator instead of just taking power from the control USB-C port.
 You can restart the regulators with the "Restart Power" button once you have rectified any latent faults.

+This button will also be used to recover from thermal faults.

+NOTE: These faults can also be cleared via the Python API, allowing fully remote usage.

 ### USB-C PD Profiles